CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 └─$ file 8702.zip
 8702.zip: Zip archive data, at least v5.1 to extract, compression method=AES Encrypted
 ```
 We have a zlip file, however it is password protected.
 We can use John to try to crack the hash for the file.
-Firstly we will convert the zip file into a hash:
+Firstly we will convert the zip file into a hash which can then be loaded into john for cracking:
 ```
 └─$ zip2john 8702.zip > zippedzip.txt
 ```
 Then we can now use John to crack the hash.
-This may require sudo privileges.
+This may require sudo privileges and will use up a significant amount of processing power.
 ```
 └─$ sudo john --format=zip zippedzip.txt
 [sudo] password for ben: